 Next, you’ll want to have the plumbing assessed for any immediate risks.
 This will help you figure out the timeline for replacement and whether it is worth making interim repairs.

 In the meantime, it’s also imperative that you know exactly how to turn off your water main in the event of a burst pipe.
-This is something we think every homeowner should know, but when you’re dealing with Kitec, you shouldn’t take any chances.
+This is something we think every homeowner should know, but when you’re dealing with Kitec, you cannot take any chances.